K2Joom/docs-matukio/currencies.md

 ![](Matukio currencies.jpg)

 Here you can set up the fees your website offers.

+> Please note: Only one currency per event is possible.

+> Not all payment plugins support the payment code, some need to be configured in the plugin settings.